Confinement within the use of Minkowski space integral representation: Confinement of gluons in pure Yang-Mills theory

-A kind of the resonance with zero mass anomalous threshold of the form \be \rho(s)=\frac{s\gamma}{(s^2-s_o^2\kappa)^2+(s\Gamma)^2} \ee was suggested as an artificial mathematical model for the spectral function of the photon in the Schwinger model \cite{SCHWING}.
-Interestingly, the spectral gluon function can be accurately parametrised as a difference of two such excitations.
+In both presented numerical solutions: the Gauge Technique like and lattice like one, the shape of the gluon propagator at the timelike region is obviously something what we are not experienced (see the Fig. \ref{gluon19} and the Fig. \ref{gluon23} respectively).
+The real part of the function $d$ is represented by two broad peaks with mutually opposite signs.
+However let us recall here, that kind of the resonance with zero mass anomalous threshold of the form \be \rho(s)=\frac{ C s}{(s^2-s_o^2)^2+(s\Gamma)^2} \ee was suggested as an artificial mathematical model for the spectral function of the photon in the Schwinger model \cite{SCHWING}.
+Interestingly, the spectral gluon function can be accurately estimated as a difference of two such excitations.
 Because of the asymptotic freedom, instead of using (\ref{schw}), more suited fit can be constructed from the sum of modified Cauchy distributions, instead of using (\ref{schw}) and we take \be \rho(s)=\Sigma_i [ R\frac{(s/\zeta)^{\lambda}}{(s-s_o)^2+(\Gamma)^2}]_i \, , \ee where the exponent $\lambda=0$ for the positive modes of the function $\rho$ (negative modes in figures), while for the negative mode the exponent ${\lambda=3/4}$ was taken.
 Only two such contribution are enough to describe the gluon propagator in the infrared domain of momenta.
-Fitting the first peak structure at 800MeV (a typical value estimated by others), the second peak then appears at 1110 MeV.
-More precise numerical fit is presented in the Appendix B.
+Fitting the first peak structure at 800MeV, the second peak then appears at 1110 MeV for Gauge Technique governed solution.